“I've had a lot of worries in my life, most of which never happened.” ~Mark Twain

 The cost of unhealthy worrying

-Over worrying is very costly physically, mentally and even financially.
-We over anticipate that something will go wrong and we over-prepare for it.
-So often we look back and wish that we had worried less.
+Over worrying is very costly physically, mentally as well as financially.
+Often, we over anticipate that something will go wrong, and we over-prepare for it.
+So, we can look back and wish that we had worried less.
 As we know, most of the time, what we were worried about, actually, never happened.
 When we excessively worry, we suffer mentally and physically and experience physical tension, inadequate sleep, irritability, fatigue, poor concentration and lack of flexibility.
 Over worrying cause ineffective problem-solving mostly because of our inability to see the bigger picture with accuracy.

 If worrying is so problematic, why do we do it?